machado001/hangman/README.md

 # Hangman Game (In progress)

+**Disclaimer**: This repository isn't synced with the Play Store application.
+For real, it isn't being maintained anymore, thus the current source code for hangman (or words) in Play Store is being maintained privately by me.

 README in portuguese brazilian available [here](https://github.com/machado001/hangman/blob/master/README.pt-BR.md)

 Hangman Game is a mobile application developed using Jetpack Compose and Kotlin, providing a native mobile experience.
 It is a recreation of the classic game of hangman where players guess letters to uncover a hidden word.
 This project serves as a personal learning experience, aiming to build a game from scratch while incorporating best practices and following up-to-date development standards.

 Yes, it's a hangman game, without the hanging.
-Available on the Play Store soon.
+Available on the Play Store.

 ## Project current state:
 ![Screenshot from 2023-07-01 20-42-06](https://github.com/machado001/hangman/assets/101916850/7604057c-d2ef-4d22-a3fa-4cfa7aff7613)